 "Who is sponsoring your education?"

 Know exact figures: total cost, sponsor's income, source of funds.
 Vague answers kill applications.
 Be ready to explain any large recent deposits.
+Use our F-1 financial questions guide for detailed prep.

 "Why not study in your home country?"